-Three years later it is the mother of Jesus who cries.
-She kneels and weeps at the foot of a rugged Roman cross.
-High above her head is the broken body of her baby boy.
-The once tiny babe is grown and men have nailed him on this cross.
-She cries for her son who is suffering and dying.
+Three years later the mother of Jesus cries.
+She weeps at the foot of a rugged Roman cross.
+High above is the broken body of her baby boy.
+The once tiny babe is grown and men have nailed him on a cross.
+She cries for her son as he suffers and dies.

 In just a few days, everything changes.
 Now those bitter tears, those agonizing cries have turned to miraculous cries of joy.
 The son who was crucified on a cross is no longer in the tomb.
 He is alive!

 As you contemplate these cries, think about your preparations for Christmas.
 Did you spend many exhausting hours shopping, wrapping, cooking, cleaning, and baking?
 Did you cry in anger, frustration, or fatigue?

 Through your tears, remember, the babe who cried in the manger is the Lord who died on the cross.
 He is the same Lord who was resurrected and is alive.
 He is the same Lord who washes away our sins so that we, too, may become blameless and live forever in heaven.